Abubakker07/Abubakker07/README.md

 ## 🎯 About Me

-Focused on building the future of mobile and web transit solutions—one line of code at a time.
+Focused on building the future of mobile and web transit solutions, one line of code at a time.

 I'm a **Full-Stack Developer** and student based in **Bengaluru**.
 I specialize in creating seamless mobile experiences with **Kotlin & Jetpack Compose**.